eamigo86/graphene-django-extras/README.md

 ## Change Log:

+#### v0.1.5:
+    1. Fixed bug on create and update function on serializer mutation.

 #### v0.1.3:
-    1. Fixed minors minors bugs.
+    1. Fixed minors  bugs.

 #### v0.1.2:
     1. Added ok field and errors field to DjangoSerializerType like on DjangoSerializerMutation.